maitrikjpatel/DevNotes/JS.md

 undefined	-> NaN
 null	-> 0
 true / false	-> 1 / 0
-string	-> The string is read “as is”, whitespaces from both sides are ignored.
-An empty string becomes 0.
+string	-> The string is read “as is”, whitespaces from both sides are ignored -> An empty string becomes 0.
 An error gives NaN
 ```

 - ToBoolean, Boolean(value) – Occurs in logical operations.
 Can be performed with Boolean(value).